Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Compilers Construction COSC561/Midterm 2/Notes.md

 Consider the following input: `id * id + id`

 ```
-Look at state 0 with input id
+Look at state 0 with input id, the action is s5
 ```